hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/MultiMapConfiguration.md

-## Multimap Configuration
+## MultiMap Configuration

-The following are the example configurations.
+The following are the example MultiMap configurations.

 **Declarative:**